johnowhitaker/swoggle/README.md

 -->

+# Title

+> summary

 # Swoggle Game Engine

-> Implements a silly game we invented last Christmas and have been playing recently.
+Implements a silly game we invented last Christmas and have been playing recently.

-This file will become your README and also the index of your documentation.
+Rules are TODO.

 ## Install (Not on pip yet!!)